microsoft/industry/retail/solutions/ir/README.md

   > Note: IR supports multiple endpoints, however one would require external capabilities such as network load balancing (such as Azure Application Gateway) and application runtime environment to enable end-to-end release management scenarios discussed here.

+***

-- **Network Topology and Connectivity**
+### Network Topology and Connectivity

     At the time of writing this guidance, IR didn't support Azure Private Endpoints.
 The APIs published by IR for Modeling Resources and Service Endpoints are routable over the public internet, however a key is required to access them which provides another layer of security.

     To secure the deployment and to keep the surface area of services with addresses routable over the public internet to a minimum, there are a few strategies available.

 - ADLS account must have Private Endpoint enabled so that it's not accessible over the internet.
 - Separate Azure Storage account which is accessible by
 - Separate containers per external app will ensure that the blast radius is restricted to a container in case of a breach.

-- **Operations and Monitoring**
+***

+### Operations and Monitoring

+  *Control plane* actions are captured in the `Activity Logs` and can be exportd to a Log Analytics Workspace; Event Hubs; Azure Storage Account or a third-party solution.

+  In terms of observability, at the time of writing of this guidance, IR offers limited features to monitor various aspects of an IR Account such as status of model processing; requests/sec hitting a `Service Endpoint`; resource usage etc.

-    At the time of writing of this guidance, IR doesn't ship with observability feature to track progress of its `Cooking Process` or how APIs are responding to user requests from external systems.
-At the moment, `Cooking process`, depending on size of data inputs, the cooking process can take up to 72 hours.
+  > Note: Although there is no SLA for the `Cooking process`, depending on size of data inputs, the cooking process can take up to a maximum of 72 hours.

-    As with other Azure services, we recommend Activity Logs for IR to a Log Analytics Workspace (LA Workspace).

-    IR generates logging report and error reports which are written back to the ADLS account configured for use with the Modeling instance.
+  IR generates logging and error reports which are written back to the ADLS account configured for use with the Modeling instance.
 THe logs are generated in JSON and currently no turnkey feature exists to integrate them with Azure Monitor.
 To address this, we recommend piping the logs through Log Analytics Agent v1.1.0-217+.
 The details are captured [here](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/data-sources-json).
+This would require provisioning an Azure VM with Log Analytics Agent installed to process and parse the logs before writing them to LA Workspace as Custom Logs.
+The [error logs](https://docs.microsoft.com/en-us/industry/retail/intelligent-recommendations/error-logging) track the following metrics and messages:
+    - Total Record Count
+    - Total Dropped Records
+    - Error messages
+    -

     For all other services such as ADLS, ADF etc. we recommend enabling collection of Activity Logs and Diagnostic Logs which can be enabled by implementing Azure Policy.

-- **Security**
+***

+### Security

    This guidance assumes that the source systems and data stores which support Private Endpoints have this (PE) feature enabled.
 This guidance focuses on threat surface area associated with the resources and services have a publicily routable IP address.
 This includes -